mskjeret/logstash-azcopy-sidecar/README.md

 # Logstash azcopy sidecar

 ## Introduction
-Running applications in a App Service in Azure I want to be able to pick up those logs and insert them into my elasticsearch cluster.
+Running applications in a App Service in Azure I want to be able to pick up access logs from a blob storage and insert them into my elasticsearch cluster.
 There are several ways of doing that which all would work fine.

 Ways of accomplish that could be:
 - Filebeat installed as a webjob in Azure
 - Custom code to push to logstash/elastic
 - Other plugins available on the internet

 This plugin allows for logstash to use the log files added to a storage container in Azure as local files available for pickup.
+This allows me to avoid exposing logstash on the internet, and rather have logstash connect to the outside instead.

 ## How it works
 The container will download the logs, checking last-modified etc to download *only* the changed files.